-About the Report

-ASBIS second Consolidated Non-financial Report.

-This Non-financial Report has been prepared by ASBIS based on 2018 data for the whole Group.
-The report also encompasses comparable consolidated data for 2017.
+About the Report ASBIS third Consolidated Non-financial Report.
+This Non-financial Report has been prepared by ASBIS based on 2019 data for the whole Group.
+The report also encompasses comparable consolidated data for 2018.
 As ASBIS' shares are listed on the Warsaw Stock Exchange in Poland, the Report has been created in accordance with the Polish Bill of Accounting (which implements the 2014/95/EU Directive into Polish law) requirements.
 The report has been prepared on the Group level, as on the consolidated level ASBIS meets the criteria of article 55.2b.
-Both in 2018 and in 2017 the Group employed more than 500 employees on average, its assets exceeded PLN 102m and turnover exceeded PLN 204m.
+Both in 2019 and in 2018 the Group employed more than 500 employees on average, its assets exceeded PLN 102m and turnover exceeded PLN 204m.
 Similar disclosure requirements are also mandatory in Cyprus, where ASBIS headquarters are located.

-The Report is published together with the ASBIS Consolidated Financial Report for 2018 along with the Polish Ministry of Finance Bill on current and periodical reports.
+The Report is published together with the ASBIS Consolidated Financial Report for 2019 along with the Polish Ministry of Finance Bill on current and periodical reports.
 The Report is compliant with the requirement of the Polish Bill of Accounting listed in articles 49b points 2-8.
 The Report has been prepared based on policies present in the Group as well as long-standing practices.
 ASBIS has used own methodology to prepare the Report, though the methodology has been inspired by the internationally-recognised GRI Standards.
 The materiality assessments have not changed versus the previous Report, as no scale change materialized within ASBIS business model.
 Still, the Board of Directors confirmed that the the key stakeholder groups discussed in this Report have not altered versus the previous Report.
 As a result, the stakeholder survey has not been repeated.
+While preparing the report the Board took into consideration the non-binding EU: (1) guidelines on non-financial reporting: methodology for reporting non-financial information (2017/C215/01) as well as the (2) guidelines on non-financial reporting: supplement on reporting climate-related information (2019/C209/01).
 The Report has been created with due diligence and care, yet it has not been audited by any external party.

-Transparency matters to us.
+Transparency is important to us.

-Business model

-ASBIS is a onestop-shop for producers and integrators of IT equipment.

-OVERVIEW

-ASBISc Enterprises Plc is one of the leading distributors of Information Technology ("IT") products in Europe, Middle East and Africa ("EMEA") Emerging Markets: Central and Eastern Europe, the Baltic States, the Former Soviet Union, the Middle East and Africa, combining a broad geographical reach with a wide range of products distributed on a "one-stop-shop" basis.

-Our main focus is on the following countries: Slovakia, Poland, Czech Republic, Romania, Croatia, Slovenia, Bulgaria, Serbia, Hungary, Middle East countries (i.e., United Arab Emirates, KSA, Qatar and other Gulf states), Russia, Belarus, Kazakhstan, Ukraine and Latvia.

-ASBIS distributes IT components (to assemblers, system integrators, local brands and retail), as well as A-branded finished products like desktop PCs, laptops, servers, and networking to SMB and retail customers.
-Our IT product portfolio encompasses a wide range of IT components, blocks and peripherals, and mobile IT systems.
-We currently purchase the majority of our products from leading international manufacturers, including Apple, Intel, Advanced Micro Devices ("AMD"), Seagate, Western Digital, Samsung, Microsoft,

-Toshiba, Dell, Acer, Lenovo and Hitachi.
-In addition, an important part of our revenue is comprised of sales of IT products and mobile devices under our private labels, Prestigio, Canyon, Perenio and Atlantech (the two latter added in 2018).

-ASBIS commenced business in 1990 in Belarus and in 1995 we incorporated our holding Company in Cyprus and moved our headquarters to Limassol.
-Our Cyprus headquarters support, through two master distribution centers (located in the Czech Republic and the United Arab Emirates), our network of 31 warehouses located in 26 countries.
-This network supplies products to the Group's in-country operations and directly to its customers in approximately 60 countries.

-ASBIS is a leading IT partner in emerging markets of EMEA.
+Business model ASBIS is one of the leading IT distributors in EMEA.